-It is very common that hard disk drive runs out of space on both Windows servers and PCs, especially to system C: drive.
+It is very common that C drive runs out of space in Windows Server 2016/2019 and previous versions.
 In this situation, you may try to reclaim disk space without replacing with new disk.
-This article shows how to free up disk space on Windows Server 2016 with native Disk Cleanup utility and additional 4 ways.
-If you cannot get plenty of free space, you can add more free space to C drive from other data partitions without losing data.
+This article shows how to free up disk space in Windows Server 2016 with native Disk Cleanup utility and additional 4 ways.
+If you still cannot get plenty of free space, you can add more free space to C drive from other data partitions without losing data.

-Steps to free up disk space on Windows Server 2016 with Disk Cleanup:
+Steps to free up disk space in Windows Server 2016 with Disk Cleanup:

 - Press Windows and E together to open File Explorer, right click C: drive and select Properties.

 - Click Disk Cleanup in the pop-up window.

 - Wait Disk Cleanup to scan the files that can be removed safely.
 (The time depends on server performance and the amount of junk files.)

 - Click the check-boxes in front of the files that you want to delete and then click OK.
 (If you don't know what the files are, click it and you'll see corresponding description on the bottom.)

 - Click Delete Files in the pop-up window to confirm and start deleting.

 If you like to use command line, refer how to run Disk Cleanup from cmd.